tdex-network/dev-portal/blog/2021-09-01-tdex-terraform-automation.md

 <!--truncate-->

 ### Create user and obtain AWS Keys

-As a first step it is required to obtain aws access and secret keys.
+As a first step it is required to obtain AWS access and secret keys.
 Best practice is to create new user in AWS IAM.
 Please navigate to Services > IAM page.
 Proceed with opening AWS IAM users page, and click on Add user.
 Provide user with name, and below, for the Access type select Programmatic access. ![Add User](../static/img/add-user.png)
 Next, make sure that your AWS account(access key) has all required privileges to create EC2 instances and S3 access.